Quick Answer

 Microsoft Purview eDiscovery E3 or E5 license

-Direct sign-in enabled Exchange Online license (any plan) — by default, Microsoft blocks direct sign-in to shared mailboxes
+Direct sign-in enabled Exchange Online license (any plan) — Microsoft blocks direct sign-in by default

 The key rule to remember

-Google Workspace doesn't have a native "shared mailbox" concept identical to Microsoft 365.
-Instead, teams use one of two approaches:
+No, Google Workspace doesn't have a native "shared mailbox" concept identical to Microsoft 365, and neither approach requires a separate license.

 A Gmail account where one or more users are granted delegate access.
 Each delegate must have their own Google Workspace license.
 The delegated account itself doesn't require a separate license, but it does count against your domain's pooled storage.